ovh/utask/pkg/plugins/builtin/ping/README.md

 This plugin send a ping.

-*Warn: This plugin is blocking until count is done*
+*Warn: This plugin will keep running until the count is done*

 ## Configuration